elazsyahranie/talkagram_v2_api_gateway/README.md

   - Sets the datasource to PostgreSQL and the output to a custom location, respectively.
   - Creates the .env file in the root directory of the project, which is used for defining environment variables (such as your database connection)

-Afterwards, you can execute `npx prisma migrate dev --name` or `npx prisma migrate dev --name [name]` to create migrations (and automatically execute them) based on the schema.prisma file
+Afterwards, you can
+- `npx prisma migrate dev` apply existing migrations only
+- `npx prisma migrate dev --name [name]` create migration and apply it
+- `npx prisma migate dev --name [name] --create-only` would create the migration file WITHOUT migrating it (so you can edit the query as you need)
+NOTE: You can set

+To generate prisma client file, you can execute
-- `npx prisma generate` generates the prisma client file
+- `npx prisma generate`

 ### On migrations
 You would only need to edit your `prisma.schema` file, and then enter `npx prisma generate` to generate